spsforks/ziglang-zig-wiki/Using-Cast-Result-Type-Inference.md

 Here, the `*Self` result type is passed to the `@ptrCast(@alignCast(ptr))` expression, which then casts to that type.
-It may help to change how you think about these builtins: rather than thinking of them as *doing* a cast, think of them as *allowing* a cast, e.g. `@constCast(@alignCast(ptr))` means "it is allowed to change the alignment and const-ness of `ptr`.
+It may help to change how you think about these builtins: rather than thinking of them as *doing* a cast, think of them as *allowing* a cast, e.g. `@constCast(@alignCast(ptr))` means "it is allowed to change the alignment and const-ness of `ptr`".

 Note that any nesting order is permitted for these builtins; it has no effect on functionality or generated code.

 ## `zig fmt`

-Since these are quite fundamental changes which will affect a large amount of external code, `zig fmt` has been made to automatically update code in the old style to the new style where possible.
+Since these are quite fundamental changes which will affect a large amount of Zig code, `zig fmt` has been made to automatically update code in the old style to the new style where possible.
 This migration is done very naively, always using `@as`.
 For instance, it will perform this change: